openaps/docs/docs/docs/walkthrough/phase-1/using-openaps-tools.md

 <br>
 ## Configuring OpenAPS

-### Initialize a new OpenAPS environment
+### Initialize a new openaps environment

 To get started, SSH into your Raspberry Pi.
 Go to your home directory:

 `cd`

-Create a new instance of OpenAPS in a new directory:
+Create a new instance of openaps in a new directory:

 `openaps init <my_openaps>`